NoelleStern/GameBricked/README.md

 > | :---: | :----: | :----: |:----: | :--: | :----: |
 > | -     | Joypad | Serial | Timer | STAT | VBlank |

-As you can see they have the exact same signature and so the GameBoy can perform a pending check pretty trivially:
+As you can see they have the exact same signature and so the Game Boy can perform a pending check pretty trivially:

 ```rust
 let pending: bool = (memory[0xFFFF] & memory[0xFF0F]) != 0;